All-in-one basics class for every developer's practice

 Q. I don't know much about Python.
 Is that okay?

+It is sufficient if you are familiar with other programming languages.
 When filming this lecture, I considered Python as a tool for teaching.
 Therefore, I explained the concepts using only the bare minimum of Python syntax.
 I'm also providing a quick guide to the grammar elements you should learn in the beginning.

 Who is this course right for?